 After The Fall by Dan Santat

 When Humpty Dumpty fell off of his favorite wall, he didn’t want to climb back up again because he was afraid.
 He didn’t even like to get his favorite cereal from up high on a shelf!
 But after he has to climb again to reach something important, he realizes all he was missing out on.
-A lovely book that illustrates how to try again and not let fear stop you from living your best life!
+This lovely book illustrates how the positive character trait of perseverance.

 She’s Got This by Olympic Gold medalist Laurie Hernandez